we help the UK's

 and in every instance we aim to do this as quickly as possible.

-aid for ongoing or retrospective payments nor debt repayment.
+ongoing or retrospective payments nor debt repayment.

 settles the bill